samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 The following scenario shows examples of how you as the DM can apply the guidelines described in the rest of this section.

 Eight [Zombies](/monsters/4775851-zombie) surround and attack a Fighter.
 The zombies’ attack bonus is +3, and the Fighter’s AC is 18, so the roll needed is 15 (18 − 3).
-Finding 15 in the “Normal” column and reading across to the “Out of 8” column, the DM gets a result of 2/8—two of the zombies hit.
+Finding 15 in the "Normal" column and reading across to the "Out of 8" column, the DM gets a result of 2/8—two of the zombies hit.
 Using the zombies’ average damage (4 Bludgeoning damage), the Fighter takes 8 Bludgeoning damage.

 After seeing the Fighter mauled by zombies, the Bard casts [Shatter](/spells/2619017-shatter), centering the spell on the Fighter.
 (The Bard trusts that the Fighter will succeed on the Constitution saving throw and survive the resulting damage.)
 The spell affects a 10-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect), and the Targets in Area of Effect table suggests that such an area should encompass three zombies.
 However, the DM decides that all eight zombies (and the Fighter) are affected.
 The zombies’ Constitution saving throw bonus is +3, and the Bard’s spell saving throw DC is 16, so the roll needed is 13 (16 − 3).
-Finding 13 in the “Normal” column and reading across to the “Out of 8” column, the DM gets a result of 3/8, so three of the zombies succeed on their saving throws.
+Finding 13 in the "Normal" column and reading across to the "Out of 8" column, the DM gets a result of 3/8, so three of the zombies succeed on their saving throws.

 Seeing a larger crowd of zombies in the distance, the Wizard casts [Fireball](/spells/2618887-fireball).
 The spell covers a 20-foot-radius Sphere.
 The Targets in Area of Effect table suggests that area covers ten zombies, but the DM rules that they’re densely packed together and adds 1d3, rolling a 2.
 So the spell engulfs twelve zombies in its area.
 The zombies’ Dexterity saving throw modifier is −2, and the Wizard’s spell save DC is 16, so the roll needed is 18 (16 − [−2]).
 Finding 18 in the Normal column and reading across to the Out of 6 column, the DM gets a result of 1/6.
 Twelve times 1/6 is 2, so two of the twelve zombies succeed on the save.